-- · The classification for Highland Drive east of Coast Meridian Road is currently - The process to determine the ultimate location of the Coquitlam River crossing connecting Pipeline Road to the Riverwalk Lands will be completed at the neighbourhood plan stage.
-This process will include a multidisciplinary approach (e.g., network connectivity, environmental impacts, financial costs, utility connections, achieving agency approvals). - The actual location of conceptual local access roads and connections in the NBV - Area will be determined through the land development process.
+- The classification for Highland Drive east of Coast Meridian Road is currently under review. - unear review.

+The process to determine the ultimate location of the Coquitlam River crossing connecting Pigeline Road to the Riverwalk Lands will be completed at the neighbourhood plan stage.
+This process will include a multidisciplinary approach (e.g. network connectivity, environmental impacts, financial costs, utility